cal-itp/benefits/docs/configuration/transit-provider.md

      - Be sure to refresh the secrets for this to take effect! _**ADD MORE DETAILED INSTRUCTIONS**_
 1. Cal-ITP returns to the `TransitAgency` instance and checks the **Active** box.

-At this point, Cal-ITP and transit agency staff can coordinate to do on-the-ground testing using the [test client](https://test-benefits.calitp.org) to enroll a real card and testing it by tapping on a live payment validator.
+At this point, Cal-ITP and transit provider staff can coordinate to do on-the-ground testing using the [test client](https://test-benefits.calitp.org) to enroll a real card and testing it by tapping on a live payment validator.

 ### Production validation testing

-1. Transit agency staff (or Cal-ITP staff) does live test in the field.
+1. Transit provider staff (or Cal-ITP staff) does live test in the field.
-1. Transit agency staff uses the Merchant Portal to verify the taps and discounts were successful.
+1. Transit provider staff uses the Merchant Portal to verify the taps and discounts were successful.
 1. Cal-ITP uses logs from Azure to verify the user was associated to the customer group.
 1. Cal-ITP verifies that Amplitude analytic events are being sent.

 ## Configuration for production

-Once production validation is done, the transit agency can be added to the production Benefits database.
+Once production validation is done, the transit provider can be added to the production Benefits database.

 ### Steps